 As a volunteer curator of @femedtech I contribute to growing a network promoting equality and feminism in Learning Technology.
 This is a collaborative effort with colleagues from different countries and sectors, with the aim of surfacing other initiatives, establishing an inclusive and critical discourse and connect individuals with shared values and interest.

-This year I am working with my ALT colleague, Martin Hawksey, on a series of monthly blog posts.
+Together with Martin Hawksey I write a series of monthly blog posts.
 The posts chart our journey to transform our largely office-based team into a distributed, home-based workforce and to set up virtual operations fit to meet our changing requirements.
 We are publishing on each of our blogs, see Maren’s and Martin’s, to begin with and we aim to share our experience as senior staff leading the transition and our team through the changes, sharing insights and lessons learnt as well as what we hope will be transferable know-how that others can apply in their context.
 We’ve framed this as a conversation in order to share our contrasting perspectives, and we may add more practical/technical sections as we go along.